The TASEP speed process: Multiple speeds

 (with all queues empty).
 Since the queue state is independent of the configuration in these positions, we find

-This implies equivalence of claims 2 and 4.
+This implies equivalence of claims (2) and (4).

-Similarly, the only configuration giving particles of types $2,\dots,n$ is
+Similarly, the only configuration giving particles of types $2,\ldots,n$ is

-This implies equivalence of claims 1 and 4 (since $\Delta_{0,n}({\bx})=\Delta_{1,n}({\bx})\prod x_i$).
+This implies equivalence of claims (1) and (4) [since $\Delta_{0,n}({\bx})=\Delta_{1,n}({\bx})\prod x_i$].\vadjust{\goodbreak}

-Next, we argue that claims 2 and 3 are equivalent.
-Claim 2 follows from 3 by \lemref{vandermonde}.
-Claim 2 also implies claim 3, since the density is the multiple derivative $\prod_{i=1}^n \frac\partial{\partial x_i}$ of the probability of claim 2.
+Next, we argue that claims (2) and (3) are equivalent.
+Claim (2) follows from (3) by Lemma~\ref{L:vandermonde}.
+Claim (2) also implies claim (3), since the density is the multiple derivative $\prod_{i=1}^n \frac\partial {\partial x_i}$ of the probability of claim (2).

 Thus for any given $n$, the four claims are all equivalent.
-To complete the proof (by induction) we note that claim 3 for a given $n$ implies claim 1 for $n+1$.
-This also follows from \lemref{vandermonde} in the same way as claim 2. \end{proof}
+To complete the proof (by induction) we note that claim (3) for a given $n$ implies claim (1) for $n+1$.
+This also follows from Lemma~\ref{L:vandermonde} in the same way as claim (2). \end{pf}